nineteendo/jsonyx/docs/source/get-started.rst

 >>> json.apply_patch([1, 2, 3], {"op": "del", "path": "$[1]"})
 [1, 3]

-.. tip:: Using queries instead of indices is more robust.
+.. tip:: Using a :ref:`filter` instead of an index is more robust.

 Using the ``jsonyx`` application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^